So maybe you miss streaming hours and hours of Olympic curling. It’s ok. You’re not alone.

 Oh, right.
 Well, first (and cheapest) there is an open curling time that the rink hosts once the outdoor ice goes in.
 Usually from 10am-1pm on Friday you can curl your heart out for only $8.
 You can practice throwing and there is almost always enough players to play a pick-up game.
 In 2018, this started on November 3, but you can check the GIR schedule.

 We won’t have to increase league dues this year, so the 8-game cost is $420 for the entire team.
 Most of that money goes to renting ice, although some is used to purchase equipment.

 We will also be putting together a list of active substitute players for each 9-week session, so if your team is not playing, you may still get called to play.

-There are two leagues — a competitive league and recreational league.
+There are two leagues — a competitive league and beginner league.
 The competitive league is usually for more experienced curlers and adheres to the (impressively long) set of USA Curling rules.
-The rec league is more casual and fun and for those who want to learn.
+The beginner league is more casual and fun and for those who want to learn.

 We are also able to reduce the club dues slightly to an even $70 to cover insurance, membership in USA Curling and other fees.
 Members are still able to receive a $25 refund for 4 hours of documented volunteer time (be sure to get a board member’s signoff on your time.
 Those completing the service can get the rebate, or if you do not want the rebate it will go into a special fund to help promote curling.